monklof/zoo-for-python/README.md

 # zoo-for-python

-Zoo for linux, mainly some useful python utils I used frequently when wrote python
+Zoo for python, mainly some useful python utils I used frequently when wrote python

 * `captcha`
     A captcha generator for python, used in my [Blog][blog].